-Since the first stock market signal was issued on this website on April 27, 2010 through December 31, 2010, the Dashboard has gained 9.07% compared to the NASDAQ’s 6.84% increase.
+The first stock market signal was issued on this website on April 27, 2010.
+THrough December 31, 2010, the Dashboard gained 9.07% compared to the NASDAQ’s 6.84% increase.
 That 2.23 percentage point difference was accomplished even though the Dashboard was out of the market for 75.8% of all the days.
 Here is the performance data:

 2011 Dashboard V2 Performance